-The EXCO has meeting at least once a month.
+The EXCO has meeting at least six times per year month.
 The meeting agenda covers monitoring and evaluating of operations to ensure compliance with regulations as well as relevant governance policies.
 Other than in exceptional circumstances, an agenda and accompanying meeting papers should be sent in full to all members of the EXCO in a timely manner before the intended date of a meeting of the EXCO.